Rainnny7/Astro/README.md

 # ![Astro](assets/logo.jpg) Astro
 Astro is a lightweight and easy-to-use RESTful library.

+### Note
+This project is no-longer maintained, use at your own risk.

 ## Compiling
 - Clone the repository
 - Open the project in your IDE of choice